 The nearest airport is Jubbarhatti in Shimla, and this airport is 80km from Narkanda.
 While the frequency of flights to Jubbarhatti is less, you can find a suitable flight to Chandigarh or Delhi and then commute via Buses, Trains, and cabs according to your convenience to Shimla.

 There is one direct bus from Delhi to Narkanda and the cities are about 405 km apart.
 If you cannot find a direct bus you can always reroute via Shimla and Shimla to Delhi is 343 km.
-If you are going from Chandigarh, you can take a bus to Shimla and then change another bus for Narkanda.
+If you are going from Chandigarh, you can take a bus to Shimla and then change another bus to Narkanda.
 Chandigarh to Shimla is 114 km.

 There is no railway station at Narkanda and the nearest railway station is Jutogh near Shimla.
 Though you have to change trains once, it is a fun ride promised.
 From Delhi or Chandigarh, you have to first reach Kalka and then take the small gauge train locally called the Toy Train and this is the most fun part of the journey as it goes through lush green mountains and forests.
 From Kalka, it is a straight journey to Jutogh and from there you can hire a taxi or take a bus.